InfinitezenCODER/Learning-JavaScript/README.md

 userNUM = prompt("Enter another Number:"); // prompt se jo bhi input,ata hai woh string hota hai.So to check the equality of string we can not give '==='.
     }

-console.log("Congratulations.You nailed it this Time.")
+console.log("Congratulations.You nailed it this Time.");